danpcox/Career/README.md

 - People can take on more than you will think, provide them opportunities and support them, you will almost always be surprised
 - There is no job beneath your leadership role.
 Lead by doing, and do what needs to be done
 - The people you support are humans.
 You are human.
 Take time to acknowledge everybody's humanity and it will lead to more empathy and thoughtfulness
+- Don't be afraid to be wrong.
+Acknowledge and own your mistakes.
+Taking responsibility (especially publically) drives respect/loyalty significantly
 -